rickosborne/cascades/md/33-5-7-granted.md

 I killed us all.
 How could I have believed her?

-The cold air bit at my throat and my head got that pinched feeling I now associate with oxygen deprivation.
+The cold air bit at my throat and my head got that pinched feeling I now associated with oxygen deprivation.

 "Stay here!"
 I yelled at the Harolds, who were dumbstruck at what had just happened.